 - May lose brightness over time

-2. D’Addario XT Phosphor Bronze (Acoustic):
+2. D’Addario XT Phosphor Bronze (Acoustic)

 D’Addario XT Phosphor Bronze strings are known for their long lifespan and warm, rich tone.
 They feature an extended lifespan treatment that doesn’t affect the natural feel and sound.
 These strings are ideal for acoustic players looking for durability and consistent performance.